wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

 Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
 All installed components are open source.
-Wazuh server and Wazuh agent are under `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ license.
-Elasticsearch and Kibana are under `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
+Wazuh server and Wazuh agent are under `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ license, and Elasticsearch and Kibana are under `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.

 The Wazuh central components include the Wazuh server, Elasticsearch and Kibana.
 With this guided installation, you install each component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment depending on the environment needs.
 To learn more about the Wazuh solution, its components, architecture, and capabilities, check the :ref:`Getting started <getting_started>` section.